Discrete trace formulas and holomorphic functional calculus for the adjacency matrix of regular graphs: Introduction

 \subsection{Background}

 For any finite graph, the spectrum of its adjacency matrix $A$ is related to its closed walks by the trace method.
 However, a general walk can be extremely complicated due to \emph{backtracking}.
 We consider the ``simpler" walk called a \emph{non-backtracking walk}; see Definition \ref{defofnbws}.
-The non-backtracking walks play an important role in the study of the spectrum of the adjacency matrix of a regular graph, e.g. Lubotzky, Phillips, and Sarnak \cite{LPS88} for construction of Ramanujan graph, Friedman \cite{Fri08}, Bordenave \cite{Bor20} for Alon's second eigenvalue conjecture.
+The non-backtracking walks play an important role in the study of the spectrum of the adjacency matrix of a regular graph, see, e.g., Lubotzky, Phillips, and Sarnak \cite{LPS88} for constructions of Ramanujan graphs, Friedman \cite{Fri91,Fri08}, Bordenave \cite{Bor20} for proofs of Alon's second eigenvalue conjecture.

 In this article, we consider regular graphs with given vertex degree.
 As the number of vertices tends to infinity, such a regular graph becomes sparse, since the number of edges grows linearly.
 We notice that on a sparse graph, the number of non-backtracking walks is much smaller than the number of general walks.
 Especially on a tree, there is only one non-backtracking walk between given two vertices and orientation.